 - plan and organise their own audio-visual work based on an inspiring and functional work situation;

-- make an active contribution within a team; lead a meeting - have the necessary drive to develop in the artistic world, whether in an executive or creative capacity.
+- make an active contribution to a team; lead a meeting - have the necessary drive to develop in the artistic world, whether in an executive or creative capacity.

 Access to Further Education